robomasterhkust/RMdevBoard_ChibiOS/README.md

   - 'Target Interface' = 'SWD'; 'Target Interface Speed' = '50MHz'; 'Host Interface' = 'USB', press 'Next >'
   - For 'ELF, Motorola S-record .....' field, browse and choose
   > C:/ChibiStudio/workspace_user/RMdevBoard_ChibiOS/dev/build/ch.elf
-  - At the top-left corner, press the 'Download and reset program' button, which is shaped like a green power button
+  - After project creation, at the top-left corner, press the 'Download and reset program' button, which is shaped like a green power button
   - After flashing the program, press the triangle-shaped 'Resume program excution' button
   - The green LED on the RM board should flash on and off every 500ms if everything is correct